 A second derivative action purporting to be on behalf of Harmonic was filed in the Superior Court for the County of Santa Clara on May 15, 2003.
-It alleged facts similar to those previously alleged in the securities class action and the federal derivative action.
-The complaint named as defendants former and current Harmonic officers and directors, along with former officers and directors of C-Cube Microsystems, Inc., who were named in the securities class action.
-The complaint also named Harmonic as a nominal defendant.
-The complaint alleged claims for abuse of control, gross mismanagement, and waste of corporate assets against the Harmonic defendants, and claims for breach of fiduciary duty, unjust enrichment, and negligent misrepresentation against all defendants.
+It alleges facts similar to those previously alleged in the securities class action and the federal derivative action.
+The complaint names as defendants former and current Harmonic officers and directors, along with former officers and directors of C-Cube, who were named in the securities class action.
+The complaint alleges claims for abuse of control, gross mismanagement, and waste of corporate assets against the Harmonic defendants, and claims for breach of fiduciary duty, unjust enrichment, and negligent misrepresentation against all defendants.
 On July 22, 2003, the Court approved the parties' stipulation to stay the case pending resolution of the appeal in the securities class action.
 Following the decision of the Ninth Circuit discussed above, on May 9, 2006, defendants filed demurrers to this complaint.
 The plaintiffs then filed an amended complaint on July 10, 2006, which names only the Harmonic defendants.
-The defendants filed demurrers to the amended complaint, and a case management conference and hearing are scheduled for May 15, 2007.
+The defendants filed demurrers to the amended complaint, and a case management conference and hearing are scheduled for August 3, 2007.